Table of Contents

 It was Groth in [18] who first constructed “a pairing-based (preprocessing) SNARK for arithmetic circuit satisfiability, which is an NP-complete language”.
 But when it comes to a scalable zero-knowledge proof system, it was Ben-Sasson et al in [2] who first presented a practical recursive proofs composition that uses a cycle of elliptic curves.

-Definition 2: For secure implementation of pairing-based cryptographic systems, elliptic curves with small embedding degree $k$ and large prime-order subgroups are used.
-Such elliptic curves are called pairing-friendly.
+For secure implementation of pairing-based cryptographic systems, elliptic curves with small embedding degree

 According to Freeman et al [14], “pairing-friendly curves are rare and thus require specific constructions.”
 In the same paper, the authors furnish what they call a “single coherent framework” of constructions of pairing-friendly elliptic curves.